bugger69/ResumeManager/README.md

 Continue with the Homepage @anubhav

--> Add in the css to other pages and try to get the homepage working(since I have no idea what you did there).

 -> Focus only on the student and tpr view at the moment.

 -> Make sure it leads to all required places(check the use cases in srs)